ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**3.1.1**

+- Added a first pass of ItemDisplayRules for many items to all vanilla Survivors.
+- Fixed an accidental hard dependency on Risk of Options in the 3.1.0 presets feature.

 **3.1.0**

 - Added a TinkersSatchelPresets config super-category to the Risk of Options menu.